Blacg13/FestivalFlow/README.md

 - Information on exhibitors who have opted to pay for advertising on the festival website is forwarded to the communications manager.

-Because coordination between managers is important, and major decisions concerning the festival as a whole are made collegially, a committee meeting is held monthly.
+Because coordination between committee members is important, and major decisions concerning the festival as a whole are made collegially, a committee meeting is held monthly.
 Agendas and minutes are exchanged.
 The Exhibitor Manager must therefore also follow up on this point.

 ### List of requirements